ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 ### Tom Foolery

-*Human (Gaian) fence, Squamishport*
+*Human (Gaian) fence, Squamusport*

-- Cloaken's contact in Squamishport.
+- Cloaken's contact in Squamusport.
 - Willing to buy rare or magical items, for a price.
   - Can't afford to buy any arcane gemstones over level 1.
 - Knows his History well, and specializes in knowledge about weapons of legend.
 DC 15 chance that Tom can identify any named magical weapon or armor the party brings to him.